fukatani/Pyverilog_toolbox/pyverilog_toolbox/docs/metrics.md

 Parameters corresponding to XXXX is different by each of metrics (module/register/function).

-# module metrics
+# module metrics arguments
 Number of input port in each module.

 Number of output port in each module.

 Number of register in each module.

 Number of clock in each module.

 Number of reset in each module.

-# register metrics
+# register metrics arguments
 Number of condition branch in each register.

 Max nest of control syntax in each register.

-# function metrics
+# function metrics arguments
 Number of condition branch in each function.

 Max nest of control syntax in each function.

 Number of arguments in each function.